george-shammar/Insignia/README.md

 # INSIGNIA

 ## OVERVIEW
-Insignia is a 3D military strategy game.
+Insignia is a 3D military strategy blockchain game application.
 A multi-player play-and-earn game, set in a medieval metaverse.
 With an immersive experience and one that provides an unequaled earning potential to gamers across the board.

 This project hopes to solve specific problems that have been identified in the blockchain gaming ecosystem.
 Details about the problem statement and our proposed solutions could be found in the whitepaper linked below.